-*Updated for 2021* Learn about all the ways you can cash in on big savings by making the move to add solar panels to your single-family home this year.
+This page has been updated to include 2023 New Jersey solar incentives, rebates, and tax credits.
+Learn about all the ways you can cash in on big savings by making the move to add solar panels to your single-family home this year.

 New Jersey Solar Property Tax Exemption

-Sales Tax Exemption
+NJ Solar Sales Tax Exemption

 New Jersey Solar Sales Tax Exemption allows a 100% exemption on all major solar energy equipment you purchase for your home, which means you save 7% right off the top.
 All taxpayers are eligible for the exemption.

-Federal Investment Tax Credit (ITC)
+Federal Investment Tax Credit (ITC) for New Jersey Residents

 Transition Incentive Program (TREC)